cq674350529/pocs_slides/advisory/MikroTik/vul_hotspot_2/README.md

 The `hotspot` process suffers from an assertion failure vulnerability.
 There is a reachable assertion in the `hotspot` process.
 By sending a crafted packet, an authenticated remote user can crash the `hotspot` process due to assertion failure.

+> The authentication here means that the user should be authenticated to the device itself (e.g. web, winbox).

 Against stable `6.46.5`, the poc resulted in the following crash dump.

 ```shell